DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 - [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) already installed.
 - [HashiCorp Vault provider driver](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver) already installed
 - [Helm](https://helm.sh/docs/intro/install/)
-- Access to Operational Decision Manager on Container 9.5.0.0 images
+- Access to Operational Decision Manager on Container 9.5.0.1 images

+> [!NOTE]
-> Note: The first and second steps are described in the [companion document](README-External_Vault.md) when you use OCP.
+> The first and second steps are described in the [companion document](README-External_Vault.md) when you use OCP.

 In this documentation ODM will be installed in the "odm" namespace.